Barathkirupakaran/Barathkirupakaran/README.md

 💻 About Me

-🎓 First-Year Student at SRM Institute of Science and Technology
+🎓 Second-Year Student at SRM Institute of Science and Technology

 📚 Course: Computer Science and Engineering (Big Data Analytics)